If you’re reading this, then I’m going to assume you fall into one of these 3 categories:

 It marks a very stark contrast to the usual, but highly incomplete idea of simply deciding what you want to blog about.

-Common Confusions About Niche Selection (With My Responses)
+Common Confusions About Finding Your Niche (With My Responses)

 Naturally, a lot of confusions and doubts swirl around this topic of niche selection.